 See a Doctor

-We mentioned above that some injuries are not immediately apparent when there is an accident.
+We mentioned above that some injuries are not immediately apparent when there is a crash.
 In fact, it might take you a few days before you notice anything out of the ordinary in your body following an automobile accident.
 However, even minor impact accidents can result in serious injuries such as those of the spinal cord.
 Some other injuries can be more obvious.
 For instance, if you feel confused or lose consciousness immediately after an accident, it may be an indication that you suffered a closed head injury.
 Whichever the case, it is vital that you seek immediate medical attention to ascertain the extent of damage that has been caused in the accident.

 Contact an Attorney